Amar Singh Thapa (born 1759): Family

 He was born as the third and youngest son of Kaji Bir Bhadra Thapa.
-His two elder brothers were Jeevan Thapa and Bangsha Raj Thapa of which Jeevan Thapa died on the Battle of Kirtipur with Kalu Pande.
-He had two wives one of whom was Satyarupa Maya and another unnamed.
-His sons from Satyarupa Maya were Bhimsen, Nain Singh, Bakhtawar Singh, Amrit Singh, and Ranabir Singh.
+His two elder brothers were Jeevan Thapa and Bangsha Raj Thapa of which Jeevan Thapa died in the Battle of Kirtipur with Kalu Pande.
+He had two wives one of whom was Satyarupa Maya and the other remains unnamed.
+His sons fwith Satyarupa Maya were Bhimsen, Nain Singh, Bakhtawar Singh, Amrit Singh, and Ranabir Singh.
 From his second wife, he had two sons—Ranbam and Ranzawar.

 Career

 He took part in the war against the Tibet.
-He fought at Kerung Axis during the Sino-Nepalese War under the leadership of Chautariya Balbhadra Shah along with Kirtiman Singh Basnyat and Bhotu Pande.
+He fought at Kerung Axis during the Sino-Nepalese War under the leadership of Chautariya Balbhadra Shah and alongside Kirtiman Singh Basnyat and Bhotu Pande.
 He was sent with Balbhadra Shah, Pratiman Rana Magar and all Thargars and Oomaras for defence of Adijgarh.
 He also fought battles against many independent principalities of Nepal.

 When Rana Bahadur Shah abdicated the throne in 1799, Sanu Amar Singh and his son Bhimsen Thapa were promoted from Subedar to the rank of Sardar.
 Sanu Amar Singh and his father Birbhadra Thapa were in close military affiliations with Kaji Abhiman Singh Basnyat due to which his son Bhimsen obtained the position of personal secretary of ex-King Rana Bahadur Shah from the patronage of Abhiman Singh's nephew Kirtiman Singh.
 He was appointed as Administrator of Palpa Gauda (Province) in 1806 AD.
 In 1811 AD, he was promoted to rank of General.
-He died on 7th Kartik, 1871 V.S.
+He died on 7th Kartik, 1871 B.S.
 (October 1814 AD) while serving as Governor of Palpa District.
 He was subsequently replaced by his teenager grandson Ujir Singh Thapa as Governor of Palpa.